 Mission operations will be conducted from the European Science Operations Center (ESOC), Darmstadt (Germany); science operations will be conducted from the European Space Astronomy Center (ESAC), Madrid (Spain).

-NASA is preparing for the US role in Euclid.
+NASA oversees the US role in Euclid.
 A project office has been established at the Jet Propulsion Laboratory.
-The Infrared Processing and Analysis Center (IPAC) at the California Institute of Technology, Pasadena, Calif. will host the Euclid NASA Science Center (ENSCI).
+The Infrared Processing and Analysis Center (IPAC) at the California Institute of Technology, Pasadena, Calif. hosts the Euclid NASA Science Center (ENSCI).